ciardorje/Multi-Season_Spatial_MSOM/README.md

 </p>
 <br/>

-But if we had a variable that could only ever have a positive effect on species occurence (this is quite unlikely in reality, but is the easiest way to demonstrate the concept), we could use a half-normal distribution, where the probability of getting a negative value is always 0:
+But if we had a variable that could only ever have a positive effect on species occurence (this is unlikely in reality, but is the easiest way to demonstrate the concept), we could use a half-normal distribution, where the probability of getting a negative value is always 0:

 <br/>
 <p align="center">